docker/docs/docker-for-mac/faqs.md

 ### Disk Usage

+#### What is the disk image?

+The containers and images are stored in a _disk image_ named `Docker.raw` or `Docker.qcow2` depending on your settings (see below).
+By default, the disk image is stored in `~/Library/Containers/com.docker.docker/Data`, in the `vm` subdirectory starting with Docker for Mac 17.12, and `com.docker.driver.amd64-linux` before.

 #### Qcow2 or Raw?

-By default Docker for Mac stores containers and images in a file `Docker.raw` or `Docker.qcow2` in the directory `~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux`.
-Starting with High Sierra with APFS (Apple Filesystem) enabled, Docker uses the "raw" format (`Docker.raw`), otherwise it uses the Qcow2 format (`Docker.qcow2`).
+Starting with High Sierra with Apple Filesystem (APFS) enabled, Docker uses disk images in the "raw" format (`Docker.raw`), otherwise in the Qcow2 format (`Docker.qcow2`).

 #### Docker.raw consumes an insane amount of disk space!